eekcoopuw/jobmon/docsource/developers_guide/developer-start.rst

 ^^^^^^^^^^^^^^

-The test suite uses nox to manage virtual testing environments and install the necessary dependencies, and pytest to define common fixtures like a temporary database and web service.
+The test suite uses nox to manage virtual testing environments and install the necessary dependencies, and pytest to define common fixtures such as a temporary database and web service.
 For more details on the unit test architecture, please refer to the Developer Testing section.

 Linting and Typechecking